xp4xbox/Movie-Database/README.md

 ## Movie Database

 My own take on a IMDB like movie database with some social media like integrations.
-Supports movies, users, people, searching, notifications, etc. A simpler version without mongoDB is hosted at https://fast-inlet-04695.herokuapp.com/.
+Supports movies, users, people, searching, notifications, etc. A live version without mongoDB is hosted at https://fast-inlet-04695.herokuapp.com/.

 ![](https://i.imgur.com/wZQkwnn.png)